emul8/emul8/doc/source/time_and_synchronization.rst

     (machine-0) machine RecordTo @file.dat All

-``file.dat`` is naturally the name of the file containing the recordinf.
+``file.dat`` is naturally the name of the file containing the recording.
 The first command records only events external to the domain the machine is in, the second one - all of them.

 The file can be later used to replay events.